Frequently Asked Questions

 How do I order?

-Reach out to use via phone or email so we can have a talk about what you want from your new garden building.
-If needed we will come to you with samples and examples of our previous sheds and summerhouses.
+Reach out to use via phone or email so we can have a talk about what you want from your new garden shed.
+If needed, you can visit us at our production unit where we can show you the superior materials that we use.
 Once you are happy a deposit can be taken by card, bank transfer or in cash.
 The remainder of the balance will be payable on delivery.

 Do you deliver?